wp-plugins/squelch-unspam/readme.txt

 == Description ==

 Unspam by Squelch Design is the simplest plugin you can find for **reducing your comment spam** problem.
-Once installed there's nothing to configure, and nothing changes to your visitors: No captcha or silly games, they don't need JavaScript enabled.
+Once installed there's nothing to configure, and nothing changes to your visitors: No captcha or silly games, they don't even need JavaScript enabled.
 Once installed the plugin will simply randomize the names of the fields in the comments form on your blog and reject comments that are sent to the standard WordPress field names.